AirplanegoBrr/i2c-lcd/README.md

     - the bus number declared when instantiating the LCD object
 - `address`
     - the i2c address declared when instantiating the LCD object
+- `sda`
+    - the i2c sda pin declared when instantiating the LCD object
+- `scl`
+    - the i2c scl pin declared when instantiating the LCD object
 - `cols`
     - the number of characters width declared when instantiating the LCD object
 - `rows`